Caramel Brownies

 • Chill your brownies fully before cutting into them.
 It will make them much easier to cut.

-• If the butter doesn’t get fully incorporated into the caramel (this can happen if the caramel gets cooked at slightly too high of a temperature), don’t worry!
-You can gradually stir the butter into the caramel as it cools and it will come together once it reaches room temperature.
+• If the butter doesn’t get fully incorporated into the caramel (this can happen if the caramel gets cooked at slightly too high a temperature), don’t worry!
+You can gradually stir the butter into the caramel as it cools, and it will come together once it reaches room temperature.
 It won’t be quite as smooth as normal, but it will still taste great!

 • Use a warm, sharp knife to get clean slices.
 Fill a tall cup with hot water and dip a sharp knife into it.
 Dry the knife fully, then make a slice.
 Repeat with each cut and wipe the blade clean after each cut.